zephyrproject-rtos/zephyr/doc/guides/porting/shields.rst

 Shield activation
 *****************

-Activate support for a shield by adding the matching -DSHIELD arg to CMake command
+Activate support for one or more shields by adding the matching -DSHIELD arg to CMake command

   .. zephyr-app-commands::
      :zephyr-app: your_app
-     :shield: x_nucleo_iks01a1
+     :shield: "x_nucleo_idb05a1 x_nucleo_iks01a1"
      :goals: build